nielssp/uncomment/README.md

 ## Usage

-Use docker to pull the latest development version of Uncomment:
+Use docker to pull the latest development version of Uncomment for use with an SQLite database:

 ```
-docker pull nielssp/uncomment:master
+docker pull nielssp/uncomment:sqlite
 ```

-Create a newenvioronment file with at least the following settings:
+Create a new envioronment file with at least the following settings:

 ```
 UNCOMMENT_HOST=https://your-website.com,https://uncomment.your-website.com